 Some of the larger states, notably California, are having severe fiscal problems.
 Last year California issued vouchers in lieu of tax refunds.
 While some states have benefitted by cutting taxes and expenses, others, such as Illinois, have raised taxes and seen their fiscal situation worsen.
-We cannot rule crises in additional states resulting in calls for federal assistance.
+We cannot rule out crises in additional states, which would be likely to result in calls for federal assistance.

 Another complication to careful policy planning is that the US will reach the debt ceiling as soon as mid-November 2012, just after the November elections.
 (The debt ceiling may not be breeched until early 2013, depending on Treasury Department strategy.)
 Some policy makers argue for debt ceiling increases to equal deficit reductions, while others do not.
 It seems that both parties are likely to hold to their positions until the election results are in, setting the stage for another game of chicken, as was seen in 2011.
+See Bernanke, 2012.